canalplus/rx-player/doc/Getting_Started/Migration_From_v3/loadVideo_Options.md

 An undocumented feature of that option was that, for legacy reasons, it was previously possible to set it to a JSON or XML document that would contain the Manifest URL.

-You're most probably not impacted by this change as as far as we know, the feature was only used internally at Canal+ and was not documented.
+You're most probably not impacted by this change as far as we know, the feature was only used internally at Canal+ and was not documented.

 ### `networkConfig`